ecs-vlc/COMP6248/docs/coursework.md

 There are two deliverables for this coursework:

-* **Team Information.** Teams must submit a text document detailing the chosen paper and the formation of the team to ECS handin by **Friday 16th February**.
+* **Team Information.** Teams must submit a text document detailing the chosen paper and the formation of the team to ECS handin by **Wednesday 27th February**.
 Please use the following template: [team.txt](team.txt).
-* **Reproducibility report and accompanying github repository with code for experiments.** Teams must submit a reproducibility report in the style of a conference paper by **16:00 on Wednesday 16th May** to ECS Handin.
+* **Reproducibility report and accompanying github repository with code for experiments.** Teams must submit a reproducibility report in the style of a conference paper by **16:00 on Wednesday 15th May** to ECS Handin.
 The paper must use the [ICLR 2019 style](https://github.com/ICLR/Master-Template/archive/ICLR2019.tar.gz), and be at most 4 pages in length, including all references and appendices (if used).
 The submitted paper should clearly indicate the Github repository in the "COMP6248 Reproducability Challenge" organisation that accompanies the paper, which should contain the code used for the experiments in the report.
 Additionally, each team is required to submit a proposed marks distribution form (see below).
 	- A good reproducibility report, describes the target questions, the experimental methodology, the implementation details, provides analysis and, discusses findings and conclusions on the reproducibility of the paper.
 The result of the reproducibility study should NOT be a simple Pass / Fail outcome.
 The goal should be to identify which parts of the contribution can be reproduced, and at what cost in terms of resources (computation, time, people, development effort, etc).
 Other than briefly outlining the core ideas or approach of the original paper, there is no need to repeat information.
 	- Ideally you should include a copy of your report in your git repository as this will serve as a useful guide for others.
 	- You should make it clear to what extent you used existing code (e.g. that of the authors' of your chosen paper) compared to your own code.